Binary Runtime Environment for Wireless

-Binary Runtime Environment for Wireless (Brew MP, Brew, Qualcomm BREW, or BREW) is an application development platform created by Qualcomm, originally for code division multiple access (CDMA) mobile phones, featuring third-party applications such as mobile games.
-It is offered in some feature phones (mostly with specifications similar to those of mid to high-end mobile phones) but not in smartphones.
+Binary Runtime Environment for Wireless (BREW, also known as Brew MP or Qualcomm BREW) is an obsolete application development platform created by Qualcomm, originally for code division multiple access (CDMA) mobile phones, featuring third-party applications such as mobile games.
+It was offered in some feature phones (mostly with specifications similar to those of mid to high-end mobile phones) as well as smartphones.
 First developed in 1999, as a platform for wireless applications on CDMA-based mobile phones, it debuted in September 2001.

-As a software platform that can download and run small programs for playing games, sending messages, and sharing photos, the main advantage of Brew MP is that the application developers can easily port their applications among all Brew MP devices by providing a standardized set of application programming interfaces.
-Software for Brew MP enabled handsets can be developed in C or C++ using the freely downloadable Brew MP software development kit (SDK).
+As a software platform that can download and run small programs for playing games, sending messages, and sharing photos, the main advantage of Brew MP was that the application developers could easily port their applications among all Brew MP devices by providing a standardized set of application programming interfaces.
+Software for Brew MP-enabled handsets can be developed in C or C++ using the freely downloadable Brew MP software development kit (SDK).
 The BREW runtime library is part of the wireless device on-chip firmware or operating system to allow programmers to develop applications without needing to code for system interface or understand wireless applications.
 BREW is described as a pseudo operating system, but not a true mobile operating system.
-BREW is not a virtual machine such as Java ME, but it runs a native code.
+BREW was not a virtual machine such as Java ME, as it runs code natively.

 Software

-For software developers, Brew MP is a full set of application programming interfaces (API) that enables making software and applications in C, C++, Java, and is supported (platform) by an application-specific integrated circuit (ASIC).
+For software developers, Brew MP was a full set of application programming interfaces (API) that enables making software and applications in C, C++, Java, and was supported (platform) by an application-specific integrated circuit (ASIC).
 It has a memory footprint of about 15,900 KB (15.9 MB).
 From versions 1.x to 2.x (before 2004), it had a smaller memory footprint of around 60 KB.
 BREW also features direct hardware access.
-Versions before Brew MP ran/relied on REX OS (Qualcomm's own RTOS), while Brew MP uses Brew RTOS (another RTOS for advanced feature phones).
+Versions before Brew MP ran/relied on REX OS (Qualcomm's own RTOS), while Brew MP used Brew RTOS (another RTOS for advanced feature phones).
 Rather than using an interpreter-based code, BREW also relied on its own mobile hardware.

 Version history

 BREW 1.0 / 1.1 (2001–2003)

 Debuted in 2001, it was the first actual version of BREW.
 Originally made for the Kyocera QCP-3035 (which was the earliest BREW-enabled phone commercially available) and Sharp Z-800.
 It made use of personal digital assistant-level features (usually for some applications and the ability to run BREW applications).
 However, it lacks advanced multimedia features and support for Java ME that were available in subsequent versions.
-It was the only version of BREW to support monochrome screens as support for monochrome screens were removed in BREW 2.0.
+It was the only version of BREW to support monochrome screens as support for monochrome screens was removed in BREW 2.0.
 BREW 1.1 was the first version of Brew to run Java ME applications.
 It was available in some BREW-enabled phones in 2002 and early 2003.